FedBiCross: Personalized One-Shot Federated Learning on Medical Images: Methodology

 \subsection{Stage 3: Personalized Knowledge Distillation}

 After $T$ iterations, we obtain cluster models $\{G_k^{(T)}\}$ that capture cluster-level knowledge through cross-cluster optimization.
 Since clients within the same cluster may still exhibit heterogeneous data distributions that the cluster model cannot fully capture, we further personalize it for each individual client using their private local data.
-For client $i$ belonging to cluster $\mathcal{C}_k$, we initialize a personalized model $f_i^{\text{pers}}$ from the cluster model $G_k^{(T)}$ and fine-tune it by minimizing the following loss function: $ \mathcal{L}_{\mathrm{pers}}=\mathcal{L}_{\mathrm{CE}}\bigl(f_i^{\mathrm{pers}}(\bm{x}), y\bigr) + $
+For client $i$ belonging to cluster $\mathcal{C}_k$, we initialize a personalized model $f_i^{\text{pers}}$ from the cluster model $G_k^{(T)}$ and fine-tune it by minimizing the following loss function: $\mathcal{L}_{\mathrm{pers}}=$

 where $(\bm{x}, y) \in \mathcal{D}_i$ denotes samples from client $i$'s local dataset.
 The three terms serve complementary purposes: (1) the cross-entropy loss $\mathcal{L}_{\text{CE}}$ trains the model to fit the client's local data distribution; (2) the KL divergence from the cluster model $G_k^{(T)}$ acts as a regularizer that preserves the generalizable knowledge learned through cross-cluster optimization, preventing catastrophic forgetting; (3) the KL divergence from the original client model $f_i$ retains the client's pre-trained local knowledge that may be lost during cluster-level distillation.
+The hyper-parameter $\delta$ controls the trade-off between retaining useful client-specific knowledge and reintroducing the non-IID bias inherent in $f_i$.